-A former Punk whom you might remember of as the manager of the Sex Pistols… Malcolm McLaren was open to everything from his early age.
-This most likely leading him to embrace different styles, whatever his expression form could be…
+A former Punk whom some of you might remember of as the manager of the Sex Pistols… Malcolm McLaren was open to everything.
+And this from his early age.
+This most likely leading him to embrace different styles.
+And whatever his expression form could be at the end…

 He eventually introduced the technique of scratching into production.
 This while joinin’ forces with The World’s Famous Supreme Team on the seminal ‘Buffalo Gals’ back in 1983.
-He then would explore Vogue-ing, a NYC underground dancing trend that found its inspiration in the pauses of Vogue‘s models, 6 years after.
+He then would explore Vogue-ing.
+Itself a NYC underground dancing trend that found its inspiration in the pauses of Vogue‘s models, six years after.
 At the same period Madonna did it with ‘Vogue’ as a matter of fact…

 For this to happen, he surrounded himself with a whole bunch of luminaries.
-From Jeff Beck to Lisa Marie and Willie Ninja to name a few.
+From Jeff Beck to Lisa Marie.
+But also Willie Ninja to name a few.
 Together united as The Bootzilla Orchestra.
 With the late Phil Ramone (Chicago) and David LeBolt sharing the duties productionwise.

 In the meantime, ‘Deep In Vogue’ pretty much encompassed what the early Brit-House was about back then.
-Embedding Disco and Funk influences.
+Pretty much embedding Disco and Funk influences at the time.
 With Mark Moore of the S-Express fame and William Orbit expanding the feeling.
 And as a result, adding some extravaganza to it.